Skip to main content

 Batch derived pair calculation — all pairs in the backward direction.

-Returns: Array of DerivedPair structs in backward direction — asset1 priced in asset0 terms.
+Parameters: Returns: Array of DerivedPair structs in backward direction — asset1 priced in asset0 terms.
 Behaviour: Identical to getPairsbyIdForward except direction is reversed for all pairs.
 Same length requirement and revert behaviour apply.
 Example:

 getPairsbyId